The Mall in St. James's Park

-The Mall in St. James's Park is a 1783 oil painting by the British artist Thomas Gainsborough.
-A landscape it features a view of St. James's Park in London, displaying a view of fashionable figures in The Mall near to the Royal residence at Buckingham House.
-Today the painting is in the Frick Collection in New York City, having been acquired in 1916.
+The Mall in St. James's Park is an oil on canvas painting by the British artist Thomas Gainsborough, from 1783.

+It features a view of St James's Park, in London, displaying a view of fashionable figures in The Mall, near to the Royal residence at Buckingham House.
+Today the painting is in the Frick Collection, in New York, having been acquired in 1916.